CSE 511 Data Processing at Scale

 Co-founder

 Jia Yu is a co-founder of Wherobots Inc. and leads its engineering team.
-He is currently on leave of absence from his role of Tenure-Track Assistant Professor of Computer Science at Washington State University.
-He obtained his PhD from Arizona State University in Summer 2020.
+Jia is the creator of Apache Sedona and was a Tenure-Track Assistant Professor of Computer Science at Washington State University from 2020 to 2023.
 Jia’s research interests include database systems, distributed data systems and geospatial data management.

 Related